-Today, I’m pleased to introduce you to the Paparazzi Bag PDF sewing pattern!
+Today, I’m pleased to introduce you to the Paparazzi Bag PDF sewing pattern (also available on paper!)!
 It is available now in my pattern shop!
 This bag was specifically created to be a camera bag, but of course would make a great purse!
 I’ve seen a lot of store-bought camera bags, but most of them are messenger-style with a flap.
 I wanted a camera-bag that was a bit more stylish, that looked like a purse but with the functionality of a camera bag.

 I am not a photographer by any means; I wanted a bag that I could take to Quilt Market that would help me organize my things better.
 I’m a little embarrassed to admit that I just throw my camera in a bag with all my other essentials; it’s not organized at all and it’s not fun having to shift around for what I need.
 The bag has outer compartments for personal items (two front flap pockets, and there is also a zippered pocket on the back of the bag), and inside is perfect for storing your camera, and there is also room for a lens and flash.

 The beauty of this pattern is that there is 1/2″ foam sewn directly inside the front/back of the bag.
 There is also a removable padded bottom and three divider panels (also all made with 1/2″ foam).
 The lining of the bag has hook and loop (or velcro) with which to attach the divider panels, so they stay in place.
 The dividers can be moved around inside the bag to wrap snugly around your camera equipment, preventing it from being jostled around in the bag.